KamleshMaliNagarro/AppHealthAssessment/README.md

  #### Categorize the inputs, analyze relevant codebases, cross-check information, implement follow-up questioning, and document findings.

- 1. Code walkthrough sessions with Tech SME to peer review the codebase for few usecases{ideally few complex, few medium and few simple use cases}.
+ 1. Code walkthrough sessions with Tech SME  (peer review the codebase) for few usecases {ideally few complex, few medium and few simple use cases}.
  2. Get/Use tool based automated code review analysis reports (like SonarQube, SourceMeter, CodeSense, CAST etc).
  3. Perform self code review of latest release/current codebase (Sampling based).
  4. Self review of deployment architecture and scalability designs.
- 5. Validate the findings of peer and self code review from application health assessment checklist.
+ 5. Validate the findings of peer and self code review from application health assessment checklist with Tech SME.
- 6. Document observations that needs to be validated and reported.
+ 6. Document observations that needs to be further validated and reported.